-Indicator 01: progress value 1175: in the reporting period 939 beneficiaries/household members were provided with resources to protect and start rebuilding their livelihoods, and in the previous period the figure was 236.
-The progress value from the beginning of the project is 1175.
+Indicator 01: progress value 2150: in the reporting period 975 beneficiaries/household members were provided with resources to protect and start rebuilding their livelihoods, and in the previous periods the figure was 1175.
+The prgoress value from the beginning of the project is 2150.

-Indicator 02: progress will be reported at the end of the project in December, 2022 (reflecting the results of the final project delivery monitoring (PDM) survey among representative sample of beneficiaries), once the anticipated non-agricultural and agricultural mini-grants/ micro or small businesses are supported, established and functional.
+Indicator 02: progress will be reported at the end of the project tentatively in March, 2023 (reflecting the results of the final project delivery monitoring (PDM) survey among representative sample of beneficiaries), once all the anticipated non-agricultural and agricultural mini-grants/ micro or small businesses are supported, established and functional.

-Indicator 03: progress value 30%: 68 beneficiaries took on-the-job training in this reporting period and 45 in the previous one.
+Indicator 03: progress value 30%: overall 113 beneficiaries took on-the-job training in the previous reporting periods.
 By the end of this reporting period about 30 percent of all those beneficiaries had received job offers from their employers.
-More offers are anticipated, as some employers determine their real need based on the market demand for their business by the end of the summer season.
 Further figures on this indicator will be reported in the next reports.

-Indicator 04: progress value 33%: in the reporting period project provided 18 beneficiaries for income generating activities/businesses (agriculture and non-agriculture-related), which included both provision of mini-grants and creations of jobs as a results of these grants.
-One third of these beneficiaries were DPs.
+Indicator 04: progress value 70%: throughout its implementation project provided 207 beneficiaries for income generating activities/businesses (agriculture and non-agriculture-related), which included both provision of mini-grants and creations of jobs as a results of these grants.
+Nearly 70 percent of these beneficiaries were DPs.
+Throughout project implementation it was apparanet that some DPs have moved from the target areas, decreasing their overall proportion.
+Also, in application and selection processes the local vulnerable households facing serious economic hardships were quite active.
+That's why the local selection committees idnetified a bit less percentage of DPs than the target value is.